strakers/betterblade/README.md

 This follows the usage and functionality found in Laravel 9.
 For more on this, please visit https://laravel.com/docs/9.x/blade#rendering-inline-blade-templates.

-## Experimental Usage
+## Alternate Usage / Polyfill

-Theoretically, since BetterBlade extends Blade, it is possible to override the Blade facade with BetterBlade.
+Technically, since BetterBlade extends Blade, it is possible to override the Blade facade with BetterBlade while maintaining existing functionality.
 To do this, comment out the default reference in the `config/app.php` file, and add the following:

 ```php
 //'Blade' => Illuminate\Support\Facades\Blade::class,